outdreamer/build-a-cure-1/docs/tasks/info_problems.md

 	- compare it to similar behaviors in other species
 	- show them examples & the advantages to other types of interactions, like a typical friendship, that are healthier for all parties involved
 	- if they do crimes for amusement, show them other ways to get amusement, like building better agencies like their space or AI program, or show them how a game where dictators just prioritize one metric like amusement or feeling important for ruining other countries' sand castles & never coordinate for things important to humanity is a boring game that no one ever wins
+	- show them how to fix their problems, if the problem causing their insanity was shock that something this bad could happen to them in reality (so they had to disassociate), so that reality is good enough for them to want to inhabit it

 For anyone who wants to know what happens if these systems that they currently benefit from are changed: